 Bald Eagle Loop Trail is a 21 mile lightly trafficked loop trail located near Darrington, Washington that offers the chance to see wildlife and is rated as difficult.
-The trail offers a number of activity options and is accessible from June until October.
+The trail offers a number of activity options and is best used from June until October.

 Directions from Verlot: Drive east along the Mountain.
 Loop Hwy., 27 miles to Sloan Creek Road #49 and turn left and continue for 8.5 miles to the junction with the Cadet Creek Road #4920.
 Veer right onto that right and after 2.0 miles, the road bridge across Sloan Creek is out, but a foot and stock bridge is available.
 Travel the road on foot another 2.5 miles to the trailhead.